It was a great week in blogging, as every week has been. I was able to put together three posts this week which were:

 Solving the Looming Retirement Crisis: A Tax Proposal – My proposal for lowering taxes, creating jobs, improving the American savings rate, and spreading the gift of a 401k to most anyone, all at a cost of less than a third of the stimulus package.

-Oh, actually, I’m up to host the Totally Money Blog Carnival in a week. 😀
+Oh, actually, I’m up to host the Totally Money Blog Carnival in a couple weeks. 😀

 From around the Web in No Particular Order: